Turn Signal Problems And Ways To Fix Them

 Figuring out what is causing turn signal problems can be a daunting task, especially when it’s a modern car with a hoard of electrical connections.
 You actually need time and some insight to decipher what the problem is.
-There could be problems in different parts of the signals like bulbs, flasher units, wires, connectors, fuses, etc. Nevertheless, it is not always necessary to head to a mechanic at the very first instance.
-These are not among the problems you shouldn’t fix yourself.
-Here are some of the most common problems of turn signal in cars of all kinds, and ways to fix the same.
+There could be problems in different parts of the signals like bulbs, flasher units, wires, connectors, fuses,… Nevertheless, it is not always necessary to head to a mechanic at the very first instance and turn signal problems are not among the problems you shouldn’t fix yourself.

-Issues with the turn signals are not restricted to the three we are discussing here.
-However these three are most commonly faced by car owners.
-In fact, you can find these issues in vehicles of all sizes – hatchbacks, sedans, trucks, SUVs, minibuses, and more.
-So, let’s discuss these one by one, and see how you can resolve them.
+Issues with the blinkers not working are not restricted to the five we are discussing here.
+However these five are the most commonly faced by car owners.
+In fact, you can find these issues in vehicles of all sizes – hatchback, sedan, truck, SUV, minibus and more.
+So, let’s discuss these one by one and see how to fix blinkers on your car.

-My Hazard Lights Don’t Work But the Turn Signals Do
+2. My Hazard Lights Fail To Work But The Turn Signals Do

 Odds are that the hazard lights are in the same circuit as the turn signal lights.
 So, the case could be one of these:

 - If the flasher if fine, it could be the fuse

 - A bad connection at the turn signal switch

 - A loose connection in the circuit that connects the turn signal switch and the flasher